madeleineudell/LowRankModels.jl/README.md

 (`ch` gives the convergence history; see [Technical details](https://github.com/madeleineudell/GLRM.jl#technical-details) below for more information.)
 The fields `glrm.X` and `glrm.Y` are also set by this call.

+# Missing data

+If not all entries are present in your data table, just tell the GLRM which observations to fit the model to by listing their indices in `obs`.
+Then initialize the model using

+	GLRM(A,obs,losses,rt,r,k)

+If `A` is a DataFrame and you just want the model to ignore any entry that is of type `NA`, you can use

+	obs = observations(A)

 # Scaling and offsets

 GLRM.jl is capable of adding offsets to your model, and of scaling the loss